 Bryce Henson: A Type 1 diabetic, Bryce Henson wrapped up an inspirational Maine-to-Florida ride in December 2021.
 “Riding the East Coast Greenway this winter was the most rewarding experience of my life.
 There were times where I had to suffer through the cold rain, a totaled bike or a diabetic blood sugar rollercoaster ride, but these hardships made my warm shower at the end of the day feel even better.
 On my way to Florida I met many people with diverse backgrounds.
 It surprised me how people were willing to help me in any way they could regardless of their beliefs.
 Thanks to the amazing hosts whose kindness and generosity restored my faith in our society.”

 Lindy Deane and Darlene Hubbard: Inspirational deaf cyclists Lindy Deane and Darlene Hubbard completed a Calais to Key West ride on Nov.
 22 in 68 days, navigating 3,000-plus miles without the ability to hear.
 “The ride was more than bucket list stuff.
-It was a dream,” the tandem shared via email after reaching Key West.
+It was a dream,” the duo shared via email after reaching Key West.
 “We had done other much shorter rides before, but we wanted to show what two deaf cyclists could do.”

 Chris Stowell: Pedaling with a purpose to raise money for Watertown, N.Y., theater company Stage Notes, Chris Stowell completed an epic Florida-to-Maine ride along the East Coast Greenway in 51 days of riding, complete with an Outer Banks detour in North Carolina.
 “I've fallen in love with this form of travel.
 I'll be back on the road as soon as possible,” Stowell said.